How many sites will you use Yoast SEO Premium on?

 What does the keyphrase density check do?

-Let’s say you’d like to rank for [bake vegetarian pancakes].
-If you write, “here, you’ll learn how to bake the best vegetarian pancakes” this will be counted as an occurrence of the keyphrase.
-Also, in English, if you’d write, “baking a vegetarian pancake is easy as pie” Yoast SEO Premium recognizes that as the focus keyphrase.
-That’s why, the upper boundary in Premium is a bit higher: 3% instead of 2.5%.
+Let’s say you’d like to rank for [bake vegan pancakes].
+If you write, “here, you’ll learn how to bake the best vegan pancakes” this will be counted as an occurrence of the keyphrase.
+Also, in English (or German or Dutch), if you’d write, “baking a vegan pancake is easy as pie” Yoast SEO Premium recognizes that as the focus keyphrase.
+That’s why the upper boundary in Premium is a bit higher: 3.5% instead of 3%.

 Why is keyphrase density important for SEO?